How to Find the Best Protein Powder for Mounjaro

 One such change is increasing the percentage of your calories that come from protein.

-Research shows that a high protein diet has advantages for both diabetes and weight loss because it improves blood sugar management, insulin sensitivity, and satiety (J Clin Med, 2019; Nutrients, 2021).
+Research suggests that a high protein diet might have advantages for both diabetes and weight loss because it could improve blood sugar management, insulin sensitivity, and satiety (Nutrients, 2021).

 Eating enough protein is also important for maintaining muscle mass while on Mounjaro.

-If your protein intake is too low, your body will start to break down muscle instead fat for energy, which is why studies have shown that GLP-1 RA treatment can result in significant reductions in muscle mass (Am J Clin Nutr, 2025).
+If your protein intake is too low, your body might start to break down muscle instead of fat for energy, which is why studies have shown that GLP-1 receptor agonist treatment could result in significant reductions in muscle mass (Eur Rev Med Pharmacol Sci, 2023).

-Keep in mind that you should try to get as much protein as you can from foods like eggs, fish, and meat.
+Keep in mind that you should try to get as much protein as you can from foods like eggs and fish.

 If dietary or lifestyle restrictions make consuming enough protein challenging, however, then adding a protein powder to your diet might be a good idea.